 Every aspect of a connected safety program is designed to give you real-time visibility into your site and workers so you can take the right action at the right time.

-Software like iNet® Now Live Monitoring gives you real-time alerts every time a worker is exposed to dangerous gases on your site.
+Software like iNet® Now Live Monitoring gives you real-time text, email, or onscreen alerts every time a worker is exposed to dangerous gases on your site.
 You can see this activity on a map that highlights the location and condition of each worker, so you always have total visibility into the safety of your workers.
+Real-time worker status updates eliminate manual check-ins so your workers can focus on the job.
+With all this information at your fingertips, you can save time in emergencies and make sure your workers get the help they need.